 We sat down for a chat with Majeda Boshi.
 Originally from Aleppo, Syria, Majeda did not finish her college education, as she got married and started a family.
-Her families well-being became her priority and when war started she decided to relocate her family to Turkey for their safety.
+Her family’s well-being became her priority and when war started, she decided to relocate her family to Turkey for their safety.
 From Turkey, the Boshi family were accepted as refugees to Canada in 2016.

 How did your family adjust when you moved to Canada?

-When we first arrived to Canada, everything was different.
-The culture, the people, and the language.
+When we first arrived in Canada, everything was different; the culture, the people, and the language.
 I started to learn English and I hoped that in the future I could continue my education in something related to childcare.

 My participation in the BarakaBites program (CultureLink) was my window to a new world, A world that I knew nothing about.
-The program allowed me to get to know Canadians intimately, understand, and get familiar with their kindness.
+The program allowed me to get to know Canadians intimately, to understand and become familiar with their kindness.
 By attending workshops on entrepreneur skills, I learnt how to interact with clients and sell my food to showcase the authentic taste of my country.

 Economic integration is a main theme of Jusoor’s conference, how do you think cooking can help individuals integrate?

-CultureLinks program motivated me to convert my hobby into a career and I start my own project named Al-Basha a catering service which offers Arab and western food, with a speciality in Aleppo’s cuisne.
-This project allowed me to introduce my countries cuisine and showcase the culturally rich city I come from in Syria by sharing its food.
+The CultureLinks program motivated me to convert my hobby into a career and start my own project named Al-Basha, a catering service which offers Arab and western food, with a speciality in Aleppo’s cuisne.
+This project allowed me to introduce my country’s cuisine and showcase the culturally rich city I come from in Syria by sharing its food.
 My project wouldn’t be possible without the help of two people that I’ve met in the program.
-Those people work hard with all persistence and support with all honesty, these people were (Elizabeth and Cookie) they supported my steps with advice, trust, and love.
+Those people work hard with all persistence and support with all honesty, these people were Elizabeth and Cookie; they supported my steps with advice, trust, and love.